ventilate-schools/ventilate-schools.github.io/index.md

 ## COVID is Airborne (a Fact Suppressed at the Start)

-Given we now know **COVID-19 is airborne** and even the WHO has accepted that with a long "airborne risk assessment" for COVID-19 [(*)](https://iris.who.int/handle/10665/376346), the world slowly pivots to airborne disease transmission mitigations.
+Given we now know **COVID-19 is airborne** and even the WHO has accepted that with a long "airborne risk assessment" for COVID-19 [(*)](https://iris.who.int/handle/10665/376346), the world is slowly pivoting toward engineering to reduce airborne disease transmission.
 In March 2024, after the publication of the WHO document, 33 professors and PhDs pushed for a policy change in an article on **Science.org**: [Mandating indoor air quality for public buildings](https://drive.google.com/file/d/16l_IH47cQtC7fFuafvHca7ORNVGITxx8/view).

-Other diseases are airborne too: Measles (studies [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2810934/pdf/10982072.pdf) [2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3880795/pdf/nihms532643.pdf) [3](https://pubmed.ncbi.nlm.nih.gov/31257413/) [4](https://www.sciencedirect.com/science/article/pii/S0196655316305363)), Influenza, RSV, and TB.
+Know that other diseases are airborne too: Measles (studies [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2810934/pdf/10982072.pdf) [2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3880795/pdf/nihms532643.pdf) [3](https://pubmed.ncbi.nlm.nih.gov/31257413/) [4](https://www.sciencedirect.com/science/article/pii/S0196655316305363)), Influenza, RSV, and TB.
 The same ventilation and air filtration measures reduce transmission of those too.

-## Ventilation Work for Schools
+## Ventilation Work for Schools Allowing Healthy Full Attendance

-Better ventilating schools for long-term student and teacher health is the push, but we need to track the progress for that in each country.
+Better ventilating schools for long-term student and teacher health is the engineering push, but we need to track the progress for that in each country.
 We should do so ahead of government efforts.
 If the government starts to track this work, this effort will continue as government efforts might be weak.
 The published Science.org article highlights schools as a key place for active ventilation work.
 This should involve mechanical heat recovery ventilation (MHRV), air filtration/cleaning, and CO2 monitoring to drive ventilation levels, as CO2 inside is a proxy indicator for COVID-19 transmission risk.
 The WHO document details all of these measures too.

-## Healthy Full Attendance at School

-When we say student and teacher health, we aim to reduce absences.
-A prior tactic on absences from school was forcing sick people to attend.
-If we lower transmission in schools, we increase attendance.
-We also reduce multi-generation transmission outside schools.
-Kids were bringing COVID-19 home and infecting their parents and grandparents.
-With lowered transmission, we also reduce long COVID, where the worst sufferers have disappeared from education and may be unable to earn a living for the rest of their lives.
+When we say student and teacher health, we aim to reduce absences by lowering transmission in schools.
+We also reduce multi-generation transmission outside schools as kids were bringing COVID-19 home and infecting their parents and grandparents.
+With lowered transmission, we also reduce the incidence of long COVID, where the worst sufferers have disappeared from education and may be unable to earn a living for the rest of their lives.

-# Action Plan
+# Schools Ventilation Action Plan

 To improve school ventilation, there are a number of articles available: